mooxphp/moox/packages/builder/DEVLOG.md

     -   [ ] Create Installer
     -   [ ] Create Readme
 -   [ ] Implement Frontend generator command
--   [ ] We need to implement Sections ... see Chat on that
--   [ ] Author for example needs to know which User model, we need to find out or ask on installation, so the blocks need to have a definition for this
 -   [ ] Install Script like Breezy - https://github.com/jeffgreco13/filament-breezy/blob/2.x/src/Commands/Install.php
 -   [ ] Permissions - https://laracasts.com/discuss/channels/laravel/policies-in-packages
 -   [ ] Dashboard Widgets https://github.com/Flowframe/laravel-trend and https://github.com/leandrocfe/filament-apex-charts